 The Mekong River cuts a sizable swathe through Southeast Asia.
-Laos; Thailand; Vietnam; Cambodia: all are held in the thrall of its serpentine ebb and flow.
+Laos; Thailand; Vietnam; Cambodia: all subsist in the thrall of its serpentine ebb and flow.
 Should the traveller move anywhere in the direct vicinity they’ll feel its influence; sometimes in not so subtle ways.
 Strange vibrations emanate from the Mekong River.

 Krong Kampong Cham is one of Cambodia’s lesser-heralded towns.
 Without the grandeur of Angkor Wat or the history of Phnom Penh, this quaint riverside town marinades contentedly on the banks of the Mekong.
-In fact, the river cuts through the town’s heart: on either side of the swaying bridge lay countless examples of French colonial architecture.
+The river cuts through the town’s heart: on either side of the swaying bridge lay countless examples of French colonial architecture.
 Superficially at least the mood is calm and congenial.
 The heat haze casts a pleasingly nostalgic glow over Kampong Cham.

 Caught in the thrall

 Not so in the river’s depths, where bleaker forces stir.
-The gurgling churn expands, whirlpools form and – in the precognitive visions of the town’s more attuned visionaries – great formless somethings rise from the river to claim dominion.
-That is unless….
+The gurgling churn expands, whirlpools form and, in the precognitive visions of the town’s more attuned visionaries, great formless somethings rise from the river to claim dominion.
+That is, unless . . .